A-Alanen/brewbox/README.md

     Set the desired temperature, fan duration, heating mat duration and off duration thresholds.
     The heating mat turns on automatically when the temperature drops below the threshold.
     The fan activates to circulate air as needed.
-    The RGB LED indicates system status:
-        Blue: Cooling
-        Red: Heating
-        Green: Stable (ideal temp reached)
-Customize the RGB behavior or control logic in the Arduino code to fit your fermentation needs.
 Place your fermenting container inside the insulated chamber and monitor the environment with optional temperature readouts.

 ## License